UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-1-28-team34-face-restoration.md

 For a short description of ESRGAN, it improves upon SRGAN by replacing the batch normalization layers with residual scaling and smaller initializations, use a discriminator that is focused on determining whether an image is more realistic than the other versus the usual discriminator determining whether an image is fake or not, improving the perceptual loss in SRGAN by using VGG features from after activation to before activation, and introducing a Residual-in-Residual Dense Block.
 [15] A Residual-in-Residual Dense Block, or RRDB, consists of dense blocks which are multiple convolution layers that take input from all previous convolution layers before it, and combines it with a residual block.
 The block is meant to make the original SRGAN model more deep and complex, and is made possible without the issues of deep models such as vanishing gradients due to the other optimizations listed before.

 Real-ESRGAN focuses on blind-world degradations and the issue that a model like ESRGAN is not complex enough to recognize all of the multitude of degradations that can occur in the real-world, and be able to identify them all.
 Real-ESRGAN like GPEN both utilize the U-Net architecture, and in Real-ESRGAN's case it replaces the VGG features in ESRGAN with an U-Net design.
-Spectral normalization regularization is also incorporated with

 ### Examples of Output